 Abstract

 In the 6th JCTVC meeting, JCTVC-F493 proposed to signal reference pictures that are required by current and future pictures explicitly.
-The scheme is being further studied and developed in AHG21.
-This contribution proposes a variation to the scheme proposed in F493 in an attempt to improve it.
+This document proposes a scheme that is claimed to improve the scheme proposed in F493.
 The proposed scheme suggests signaling only reference pictures that are required by current pictures.
-Furthermore, a new syntax element so called Output Latency Count is introduced to determine when each reference picture should be marked as “unused for reference”.
-It is claimed that the proposed scheme can signal the list of reference pictures more efficiently and also by using Output Latency Count and signaling only reference pictures required by current picture, the proposed scheme separates tools for reference picture marking process and error resilience feature so that encoder may have more flexibility to decide whether it wants to use them both.
-Comparison of the proposed signaling scheme and signaling scheme that is currently studied AHG21 is also provided.
+To assist reference picture marking process, a new syntax element so called Output Latency Count (OLC) is introduced which can tell decoder when each reference picture should be marked as “unused for reference”.
+It is claimed that the proposed scheme can signal the list of reference pictures more efficiently.
+Furthermore, it is also claimed that the proposed scheme separates tools for reference picture marking process and error resilience feature so that encoder may have more flexibility to decide whether it wants to use them both.
+It is reported that while proposed scheme can be use by its own, some part of its concept can be harmonized with signaling scheme developed in AHG21 to address the long-term reference picture issue.

 Introduction